The Hopf structure of symmetric group characters as symmetric functions: Coproducts of the character bases

-Because the relationship between the $\hht_\lambda$ basis and the $\xt_\lambda$ basis is the same as the relationship between the $h_\lambda$ and $s_\lambda$ basis, we can conclude (mutatis mutandis the same proof as appears in Proposition \ref{prop:coprodbfpb}) that the coproduct rule on the induced irreducible character basis will be the same as that for the Schur basis.
+Because the relationship between the $\hht_\lambda$ basis and the $\xt_\lambda$ basis is the same as the relationship between the $h_\lambda$ and $s_\lambda$ basis, we can conclude that the coproduct rule on the induced irreducible character basis will be the same as that for the Schur basis.

 \begin{cor} For a partition $\lambda$,